 The epitome of luxury, Kurt Strand’s superyacht designs may also be the key to reducing emissions produced by ocean travel.

-The latest superyacht concept from Norwegian designer Kurt Strand, dubbed “Norway”, offers a futuristic vessel with a nod to the Viking Age.
+The superyacht concept from Norwegian designer Kurt Strand, dubbed “Norway”, offers a futuristic vessel with a nod to the Viking Age.
+But while it takes design inspiration from the past, it also offers a glimpse into what’s to come for the booming superyacht industry.

-The flat-bottomed 528-foot superyacht may look like Norse Viking ships, but it comes equipped with the most advanced emissions-free seafaring technology.
+The flat-bottomed 528-foot superyacht looks quite like a Norse Viking ship, but it comes equipped with the most advanced emissions-free seafaring technology those conquerors couldn’t have imagined.

 Through the solar sails, the superyacht stores the energy in a battery bank that’s then converted into hydrogen.
 It’s also designed to feature three multi-fuel generators that can work on diesel, liquified natural gas, or hydrogen.